jacarpe7/project_28/Documentation/Atmel_Studio_User_Guide.md

 6. The all data tab condenses the advanced data and graph tabs into one viewport.

-7. From here you will want to reference *ExportingDataQT7Proj1.md* for further information on how to export the data.
+7. From here you will want to reference [Exporting data via QTouch Data Visualizer in Atmel Studio](Atmel_Start_Project_Creation_Guide.md) for further information on how to export the data.

 **Part 3**.
 Project Re-configuration: